![]() ![]() ![]() SDSU PRESS BESTSELLERS San Diego State University Press, Hyperbole Books, and Amatl Comix |

 locating the ethnography in a historical and

 geographical setting.
-ISBN 0-87919-144-9
+ISBN 0-87919-144-9 |

 |

-![]() A Road Map to a Sustainable 2020 Edited by Paul Ganster The U.S.-Mexican Border
+![]() A Road Map to a Sustainable 2020 Edited by Paul Ganster The

-brings together background papers and ancillary
+Sustainable 2020 brings together background

-materials prepared for the Border Institute I, held in
+Border Institute I, held in December 1998.
+The

-December 1998.
-The briefing papers, as presented at
+briefing papers, as presented at Border Institute

-information and analysis about the population,
+analysis about the population, economy,

-economy, environment, and governance of the border
+environment, and governance of the border region.

-the environmental sustainability of the region over
+environmental sustainability of the region over

 the next twenty years or so.
 The purpose of Border